newtang/newtang.github.io/_posts/2018-02-20-problems-with-csp.markdown

 blocked-uri: wss://us24.zopim.com, violated-directive: connect-src...
 ```

-I have no idea what [Zopim's](https://www.zopim.com/) rationale for having multiple different subdomains, but unfortunately, CSPs do not allow subdomain wildcards.
+~~I have no idea what [Zopim's](https://www.zopim.com/) rationale for having multiple different subdomains, but unfortunately, CSPs do not allow subdomain wildcards.
 It's not a big deal if there's a few, but in this case there's *a ton*.
 Bummer.
-Anyways, this is another area I think CSP could potentially improve.
+Anyways, this is another area I think CSP could potentially improve.~~

+**EDIT 2/22/18**: It turns out CSPs do allow for subdomain wildcards.
+I don't know where I got my info, but adding `https://*.zopim.com` to a CSP totally works.
+Sorry about that.
+Thanks to the friendly folks at [Zendesk](https://zendesk.com) for pointing this out.

 ### Alerts from extensions
 ```